nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Users have the option to sort visible clients and projects.

 #### Implementation
-This is facilitated by [JavaFX's `SortedList`](https://docs.oracle.com/javase/8/javafx/api/javafx/collections/transformation/SortedList.html), which sorts its contents based on the supplied `Comparator`.
+This is facilitated by [JavaFX's `SortedList`](https://docs.oracle.com/javase/8/javafx/api/javafx/collections/transformation/SortedList.html), which sorts its contents based on the supplied `Comparator<T>`.
 As mentioned in the [model](#model-component) section of the architecture overview, the sorted list is exposed to the UI in the form of an unmodifiable `ObservableList`, such that any updates to the sorted list is propagated to the UI.

 There are a set of Comparators defined inside the `ModelManager` class, that are supplied to the sorted list depending on how the user wants to sort clients or projects.
 Example Comparators include comparing names of `Client` objects.